junjiemars/.emacs.d/README.md

 * You are the master of your Emacs, ...
 * Navigating, finding, grepping in the same way whereever, ...
 * Org Mode that's your new life, ...
-* Reliable programming expirence, C, Lisp and Python, ...
+* Reliable programming experiments, C, Lisp, ...
 * Bash on Windows, ...